quirxi/occBasicSamples/README.md

 # occBasicSamples

 Very basic [OpenCASCADE](https://www.opencascade.com) examples that compile on Linux on the commandline with g++.
-Only a .stl and .wrl is written that can be imported and viewed by a program like [blender](https://www.blender.org), [MeshLab](http://www.meshlab.net) or [view3dscene](https://castle-engine.sourceforge.io/view3dscene.php) for example.
+A .stl, .wrl and .stp file is written into a file which can be imported and viewed by a program like [blender](https://www.blender.org), [MeshLab](http://www.meshlab.net), [FreeCAD](https://www.freecadweb.org) or [view3dscene](https://castle-engine.sourceforge.io/view3dscene.php) for example.
 The purpose of these tiny example programs is to show the most basic usage of the Open CASCADE 3D library possible, thus flattening the learning curve for a beginner (like me).

 ## Installation

+Debian 8.9 (jessie) was used as operating system.

 * OpenCascade (https://www.opencascade.com/doc/occt-7.1.0/overview/html/occt_dev_guides__building.html)
 	* Building 3rd party libraries (https://www.opencascade.com/doc/occt-7.1.0/overview/html/occt_dev_guides__building_3rdparty_linux.html):